 In partnership with the Ministère de la Culture et des Communications, PNLT has developed a cultural heritage management plan.
 This management plan bridges the gap between the Conservation Plan and the Education Plan.
 It also allows the involvement of regional organizations and communities through consultation, which is critical for reaching our goals.

-Lastly, an ecological integrity monitoring program has been established.
+Lastly, an environmental indicators monitoring program has been established.

 Archeological sites and the remains and objects they contain, also called artefacts, are an important collective heritage.
 In fact, they are essential to learning more about our recent and distant past.
 Through studying all of the evidence, archeologists are able to decipher our history.
 This evidence is like the words in a huge manuscript buried beneath the ground.
 If an artefact is removed from the site, a little part of our history is lost along with it.